The Making and Breaking of Minds: How social interactions shape the human mind

 Chapter 9 Resilience & Nurture Put into Practice

-Isabella Sarto-Jackson is a neurobiologist, executive manager of the Konrad Lorenz Institute for Evolution and Cognition Research, and vice-president of the Austrian Neuroscience Association.
+Isabella Sarto-Jackson is a neurobiologist, executive manager of the Konrad Lorenz Institute for Evolution and Cognition Research, and president (2022 - 2023) of the Austrian Neuroscience Association.
 She holds a Master’s degree in genetics and a PhD in neurobiochemistry.
 For more than a decade, she has worked as a neuroscientist at the Center for Brain Research of the Medical University in Vienna.
 She has since extended her research focus to cognitive science and evolutionary biology and gives lectures in cognitive science at the University of Vienna and cognitive biology at the Comenius University in Bratislava.
 She is associate editor of the journal 'Biological Theory' (Springer Nature) and co-chair of the education committee of the International Society for the History, Philosophy, and Social Studies of Biology.
 Over the last years, she has dedicated a lot of effort to teaching neuroscientific findings to social education workers and social welfare workers by giving advanced training courses.
 Her work is highly interdisciplinary, i.e., being at the interface of neurobiology, cognitive science, evolutionary biology, and social education.
 Her particular passion is advocating for children at risk and enabling equal opportunities for them in order to reach their full cognitive potential.

 Neuroplasticity, brain development, evolutionary theory, cultural evolution, social education, infant brain development, child abuse, trauma, resilience, nature–nurture, child advocacy